Burgeo-La Poile

 Burgeo-La Poile is a provincial electoral district for the House of Assembly of Newfoundland and Labrador, Canada.
 As of 2011, there are 7,527 eligible voters living within the district.
 The district was first created when Newfoundland joined confederation in 1949 as Burgeo and La Poile, and existed until 1975.
 It was recreated in 1995 following a reduction in the number of seats in the House of Assembly from 52 to 48, forming from the amalgamation of the former districts of La Poile and Burgeo-Bay D'Espoir.

 The district takes in the southwestern corner of Newfoundland, stretching from the town of Burgeo in the east to Cape Ray in the west.
 Its largest community, Port aux Basques, is the island's link to continental North America through the Marine Atlantic ferry service.

 The population in the region dropped by about 15 per cent between 1996 and 2001.
-The size of the district grew significantly in the 2007 redistribution as the eastern border pushed out an extra 37 kilometers.
+The size of the district grew significantly in the 2007 redistribution as the eastern border pushed out an extra 37 kilometres.

 The district is one of the strongest Liberal regions of the province, and was one of only three districts to return a Liberal MHA in the 2007 election.
 The district contains intra-provincial ferries servicing Grey River, Ramea, and La Poile.